xapian/xapian-docsprint/language_specific/python/index.rst

-The C++ API contains a few non-class functions (the Database factory functions, and some functions reporting version information), which are wrapped like so for Python:
+The C++ API contains a few non-class functions (the Database factory functions, and some functions reporting version information), which are wrapped like so for Python 2:

 - ``Xapian::version_string()`` is wrapped as ``xapian.version_string()``
 - ``Xapian::major_version()`` is wrapped as ``xapian.major_version()``